DonaldET/DemoDev/PySupport/AdjustedNasdaq/docs/Prompt_NASDAQ_Interpolation.md

 1. Require exact datatypes:
    1. `observation_date`: `datetime64[ns]`
    1. `NASDAQCOM`: `float64`
-1. Validate normalized, unique, strictly increasing dates and finite positive or optionally missing `NASDAQCOM` values.
+1. Validate normalized, unique, strictly increasing `observation_date` values.
+1. Validate that every `NASDAQCOM` value is either `NaN` or a finite positive floating-point value.
 1. Reject missing first or last `NASDAQCOM` values.
 1. Work from a deep copy of the input.
 1. Generate an inclusive daily date range from the minimum through maximum input date.
 1. Reindex onto that range and count the newly created rows.
+1. Immediately after daily reindexing and before interpolation, save a Boolean mask such as interpolation_mask = augmented_df["NASDAQCOM"].isna().
+Use this same mask both to calculate count_interpolations and to round only the values filled by interpolation.
 1. Count all missing `NASDAQCOM` values at that point.
-1. Perform date-distance-weighted linear interpolation only between valid bounding `NASDAQCOM` values.
+1. Perform date-distance-weighted linear interpolation only between valid bounding `NASDAQCOM` values (e.g., `Series.interpolate(method="linear")`)
 1. Verify that no missing `NASDAQCOM` values remain.
 1. Round interpolated `NASDAQCOM` values to four decimals, and
 1. Set `observation_date` as the index with `drop=False` and `inplace=True`.

+Interpolation _must_ occur after reindexing because any `NASDAQCOM` interpolated values computed prior to adding a new `observation_date` between the bounding dates of the prior interpolation would invalidate the calculation.

 ## Additional Generated Modules